 I have found that any marriage event with over 30 people in attendance will qualify as more of a “wedding” than anything else.
 This is mostly because you will need to find a space that will accommodate seating, as well as catering, for a larger group of people.
 Most venues (or even public parks!) will require a reservation, and sometimes even a permit, over this many people present.
 Once you have enough people invited to your event where this becomes the case, you will realize the amount of planning and work that goes in to it all.
 Whether it be 30 or 250 guests, more strategic planning and coordination is involved, which is why I consider it a “wedding”.

 Large weddings are SO much fun.
 The amount of energy and love that can fill a room for a couple is unmatched.
 Everyone is dressed in their best, and genuinely so happy to be there.
+As a guest, you can impress by wearing the latest 2023 fitted dresses for homecoming.
 There is music, there is dancing, there is drinking, and the is celebrating love.
 To have all of your friends and family under one roof to celebrate YOU is a once in a lifetime experience for many people.
 Friends get to meet other friends that may have never met before.
 Family gets to know each other that much more.

 These are memories that you can not recreate.
 Emotions are high; guests will be crying during your vows, and laughing their butts off during the toasts.
 I LOVE toasts at weddings.
 It is such a great way to hear stories from the people that know you best.
 The dance floor at weddings have SO much energy!
 It truly is a night to remember.